greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/gpinitstandby.html.md

 -l logfile\_directory
 :   The directory to write the log file.
 Defaults to `~/gpAdminLogs`.

--n \(restart standby coordinator\)
+-n \(restart standby master\)
-:   Specify this option to start a Greenplum Database standby coordinator that has been configured but has stopped for some reason.
+:   Specify this option to start a Greenplum Database standby master that has been configured but has stopped for some reason.

 -P port
-:   This option specifies the port that is used by the Greenplum Database standby coordinator.
-The default is the same port used by the active Greenplum Database coordinator.
+:   This option specifies the port that is used by the Greenplum Database standby master.
+The default is the same port used by the active Greenplum Database master.

-:   If the Greenplum Database standby coordinator is on the same host as the active coordinator, the ports must be different.
-If the ports are the same for the active and standby coordinator and the host is the same, the utility returns an error.
+:   If the Greenplum Database standby master is on the same host as the active master, the ports must be different.
+If the ports are the same for the active and standby master and the host is the same, the utility returns an error.

 -q \(no screen output\)
 :   Run in quiet mode.
 Command output is not displayed on the screen, but is still written to the log file.

--r \(remove standby coordinator\)
+-r \(remove standby master\)
-:   Removes the currently configured standby coordinator instance from your Greenplum Database system.
+:   Removes the currently configured standby master instance from your Greenplum Database system.

 -s standby\_hostname
-:   The host name of the standby coordinator host.
+:   The host name of the standby master host.

 -S standby\_data\_directory
-:   The data directory to use for a new standby coordinator.
-The default is the same directory used by the active coordinator.
+:   The data directory to use for a new standby master.
+The default is the same directory used by the active master.

-:   If the standby coordinator is on the same host as the active coordinator, a different directory must be specified using this option.
+:   If the standby master is on the same host as the active master, a different directory must be specified using this option.

 -v \(show utility version\)
 :   Displays the version, status, last updated date, and checksum of this utility.